zalando/postgres-operator/docs/reference/cluster_manifest.md

 ## EBS volume resizing

-Those parameters are grouped under the `volume` top-level key and define the properties of the persistent storage that stores postgres data.
+Those parameters are grouped under the `volume` top-level key and define the properties of the persistent storage that stores Postgres data.

 * **size**
   the size of the target EBS volume.
 Usual Kubernetes size modifiers, i.e. `Gi`